-The courses taught in English: compiled every year in the teaching schedule under the title “Studies offered in English in the School of Social Sciences and Humanities”.
+The courses taught in English: compiled every year in the teaching schedule under the title “Studies offered in English in the School of Social Sciences and Humanities” (the name of the faculty until the end of 2016).
 The exchange students may also apply to courses offered by another degree programme than their own host programme, provided there is space available in the course and they have sufficient academic knowledge to study the subject in question.

-The School also offers a module “North American Studies”, which is open to all students and has annual teaching in English.
+The Faculty also offers a module “North American Studies”, which is open to all students and has annual teaching in English.

 Independent studying: It is also possible to complete some study units in English, not available as contact teaching, by writing an essay or by taking a set book exam.

-More information on studies and exchange studies at the School of Social Sciences and Humanities
+More information on studies and exchange studies on social sciences and humanities at the Faculty of Social Sciences

 Ms Anna Wansén-Kaseva